joemcalister/sentiment-analysis/README.md

 # Python basic sentiment analysis
-A simple implementation of sentiment analysis using the '(bag-of-words model)[https://en.wikipedia.org/wiki/Bag-of-words_model]'.
+A simple implementation of sentiment analysis using the (bag-of-words model)[https://en.wikipedia.org/wiki/Bag-of-words_model].
 Designed to be lightweight with a very low computational time.
 Predominantly designed for small amounts of text, for example tweets.

 ## The BasicSentimentAnalysis class
 To initiate the class call,